 Okay, so scrap that.
 I needed directions on not just what I’m doing wrong, but what I need to do right.

 In Aaron Nace‘s class, The Magic Of Cinemagraphs, he goes over with easy instruction exactly how to combine images together to create beautiful moving photographs.
 In this class, he also gives fantastic tips and tricks for shooting a cinemagraph, common animation techniques, and how to mask layers to isolate movement to one part of an image all within photoshop.

 After watching his class I decided to rev up Photoshop and give it another go.

 Here are 5 things I learned when creating Cinemagraphs.

 1) Use a tripod.
 You need rock solid footage and a tripod is a sure fire bet to getting steady footage.

 2) Try to get your subject to stay as still as possible outside of the small movement that is happening.
 This will help a ton when you’re layer masking but also will assist in maintaining that stationary illusion.

 3) Record footage longer than you think and try it a few times.
 You only really need about 2 seconds of footage to work from, but it’s easier to ask your subject to stay still a littler longer than it is to ask them to get back into that same perfect position.

-Learn how to conceptualize and develop your next shoot with Bella Kotak and Pratik Naik.
+Learn how to conceptualize and develop your next shoot with Bella Kotak and Pratik Naik on May 10 -11.
 RSVP Now and join them for Fine Art Conceptual Photography from Shoot through Post Processing.